 Step 5: Stir in the cooked elbow macaroni pasta until fully coated with melted cheese sauce.
 Top with pulled pork and garnish with crumbled bacon and green onion slices if desired.

-What kind of cheese should you use for Homemade Mac and Cheese:
+Types of cheese to use for Homemade Mac and Cheese:

 For this mac and cheese recipe, I used a combination of shredded cheddar and Gruyere.
 But, if you have trouble finding Gruyere, you can certainly substitute Swiss or even Pepper Jack for a little kick of flavor.
 You can also add a little American cheese to make it even more creamy.
 I really like to use several different kinds of cheeses in homemade mac and cheese to give it great flavor.